avc06github/mojos/README.md

 # mojos
 hello dinchak
-this is just for viwe what its give result
+this is just for view what its give result